scala/scala/README.md

 ## Testing

-There is a small set of test files in `/test/tasty/`, which are simply run with the `TastyTest` runner, which outputs "All passed!" if there are no errors.
-It is invoked with `scala TastyTest.scala`, with an optional `-help` argument.
-It can also be ran programatically with the `TastyTest.process` method.
+The functionality of the TASTy reader can be tested in `neg` and `run` modes by using the `TastyTest` runner.
+See documentation with `scala TastyTest.scala -help`.
+It can also be ran programatically with the `TastyTest.process` method, which preserves errors.

 ## Notes